Michel Aflaq: Founding and early years

 The Arab Ba'ath Party's first congress was held in Damascus in 1947.
-Aflaq took the pre-eminent position of Amid, sometimes translated as 'doyen' or as 'leader'; and was elected to a four-member executive committee.
+Aflaq took the pre-eminent position of Amid (sometimes translated as 'doyen' or as 'leader') and was elected to a four-member executive committee.
 Under the constitution adopted at the congress, this made him effective leader of the party, with sweeping powers within the organisation; al-Bitar was elected Secretary General of the National Command.
 Zaki al-Arsuzi, the leader of the Arab Ba'ath, was not given any position, or membership in the party.
 Aflaq as Amid was responsible for ideological affairs and became the party's mentor, while al-Bitar controlled the party's day-to-day management.
-The merger would prove problematic, several members of the al-Arsuzi-led Ba'ath Party were more left-leaning, and would become, later in Aflaq's tenure as leader, highly critical of his leadership.
+The merger would prove problematic; several members of the al-Arsuzi-led Ba'ath Party were more left-leaning, and would become, later in Aflaq's tenure as leader, highly critical of his leadership.

-In the late 1940s, Aflaq and al-Bitar gave free lessons on Ba'athist thought, and in 1948 they established the newspaper al-Ba'ath (English: rebirth/resurrection).
-Aflaq tested the Ba'ath Party's strength during the 1948 Arab–Israeli War after early Syrian defeats – he led several demonstrations against the government led by President Shukri al-Quwatli.
-He personally led demonstrations, and claimed that al-Quwatli, a landowner, was a corrupt and capitalistic politician, who was to blame for the Syrians army's defeat.
+In the late 1940s, Aflaq and al-Bitar gave free lessons on Ba'athist thought, and in 1948 they established the newspaper al-Ba'ath.
+Aflaq tested the Ba'ath Party's strength during the 1948 Arab–Israeli War: after early Syrian defeats, he led several demonstrations against the government led by President Shukri al-Quwatli.
+He personally led demonstrations and claimed that al-Quwatli, a landowner, was a corrupt and capitalistic politician, who was to blame for the Syrian army's defeat.
 Aflaq called for al-Quwatli's resignation, and wrote several al-Ba'ath articles criticising his presidency and his prime minister, Jamil Mardam Bey.
-Aflaq was later arrested on the orders of al-Quwatli's prime minister Bey.
-Al-Quwali's government was brought down in a coup d'état led by military officer Husni al-Za'im.
+Aflaq was later arrested on the orders of Prime Minister Mardam Bey.
+Al-Quwatli's government was brought down in a coup d'état led by military officer Husni al-Za'im.
 Al-Za'im banned all parties, claiming that Syria was not ready to establish a liberal democracy yet.
 Aflaq, who had been set free, was rearrested during al-Zai'm's presidency and sent to the notorious Mezzeh Prison.
 Al-Za'im's rule did not last for long, and in August 1949, he was toppled, and Hashim al-Atassi, who was democratically elected, took his place.
 Al-Atassi established a national unity government, and Aflaq was appointed to the post of Minister of Education, the only government post he would ever hold; he held it from August to December 1949.
 Al-Attasi's presidency did not last for very long either, and in 1951 Adib Shishakli took power in a military coup.